ucsb-csw8/w23-project/project03.md

 }
 ```

-* Next, add the following code to your **main program** to implement the listing of the songs - you do not need to change it as shown below.
+* Next, add the following code to your **main program** to implement the listing of the menu items - you do not need to change it as shown below.
   * Note that there is a new function `get_selection()` that needs to be implemented and that is _also_ given to you after the code below.

 ```